feedpapers/limnopapers/README.md

 See [requirements.txt](requirements.txt)

+For local operation install these to the activated environment with:

+`pip install -r requirements.txt`

 For AWS lambda, these need to be installed to the local `limnopapers` directory with:

 `pip install foo -t .`